Revaz Arveladze

 Revaz Arveladze (რევაზ არველაძე; born 15 September 1969) is a Georgian former professional footballer who played as a midfielder for various sides in Georgia, Germany and Belgium.

 Club career

-Born in Tbilisi, Arveladze began his senior career with Georgian club FC Dinamo Tbilisi.
-He then played abroad in Germany, and Belgium, before returning to Georgia in 1998.
+Born in Tbilisi, Arveladze began his senior career with Georgian club Dinamo Tbilisi.
+He then played abroad in Germany and Belgium, before returning to Georgia in 1998.

 International career

 Arveladze won 11 caps for the Georgia national team.

 Post-playing career

 Arveladze works as the Secretary General of the Football Federation of Georgia.

 Personal life

 He is the elder brother of fellow Georgian internationals Archil and Shota Arveladze.
-His youngest son, Vato is also professionally engaged in football.
+His youngest son, Vato is a professional footballer.